 Please note: Any role with Business Setup Edit access can create an audit or assessment template.

-- Select the Audit & Assessments tab and then Templates.
+2. Select the Audit & Assessments tab and then Templates.
 Here you will see a list of all your previously created audits & assessments, along with some configurable column items.

-- Now you can start creating a new assessment template.
+4. Now you can start creating a new assessment template.
 We first recommend you naming your assessment template by clicking on the ‘Edit Assessment Name’ section.

-- Before you start adding the questions to your template, you will have the ability to add some options to your audit or assessment template.
+5. Before you start adding the questions to your template, you will have the ability to add some options to your audit or assessment template.

 - Require e-signature makes it a requirement to provide an e-signature before submitting the audit or assessment.

 Please note: If the assessment template includes scoring, users will see a new detailed score summary for the assessment The summary indicates the overall score on the assessment, as well as the scoring and percentage of correct questions for each section and subsection.

 - Allow previous answers to populate for recurring audits and assessments allows you to copy responses from the previous occurrence on a question by question basis.
 Once enabled, audit and assessment takers will see their previous question responses pre-filled when completing a recurring assessment.

 7. Within each question type, you will have the ability to add the question you want to ask by clicking on the ‘Enter Prompt Text’ section.
 Once clicked the section will open to allow you to ask your question along with some formatting options.

 Please note: When sharing a supplier audit with the supplier, the question help text will be hidden.
-This allows template creators to use the help text to guide auditors on how to complete a question but ensures that suppliers will not see this information.
+This allows template creators to use the help text to guide auditors on completing a question and ensure that suppliers will not see this information.

-9. Lastly, within each question type, you will have the ability to set warnings for specific answers in the audit or assessment template by and skip specific questions based on the response of the question.
-Please note: The number of questions that cause warnings will be shown for each subsection in the PDF, and are not visible to the supplier.
+9. Lastly, within each question type, you will have the ability to Trigger warning or Trigger Failure for specific answers in the audit or assessment template and skip specific questions based on the response of the question.
+To learn more see Audit & Assessments Trigger Failure knowledge base article.